 Select references wisely and talk with the individuals so that they clearly understand what it is you are about to do.
 It is not uncommon for letters to speak about an applicant making a good medical student and future physician.
 This attention is most important if the same reference has been asked to send letters to both a medical school and a PA program

 Pay great attention to the quality of the narratives submitted with the application.
 The program specific questions ask each applicant to provide specific information.
-This is where you can talk more about yourself along with why you think you are prepared to succeed in graduate studies.
+This is an opportunity for you to talk more about yourself along with why you think you are prepared to succeed in graduate studies.
 Be careful about changing the name of the school you are applying to in the narrative.
 Inattention to details such as this is quickly picked up on by faculty screening applications.

 Stick to the basics and do them well.
 We look for congruence between measures of academic performance, letters of reference, and written narratives.
 Continue to be a good student.
 Continue an ongoing volunteer experience, but do not run out at the last minute and do it.
 We look for sustained patterns of performance.